IvliievAndrii/BaldaGame/BaldaGameWFA/README.md

 ## Currently in development

-WinForms, Graph theory and Depth-first search algorithm were used while developing application.
+WinForms, Graph theory and Depth-first search algorithm were used while developing this application.

 Project is under beta-testing now.
 The next goal is to allow user add letter and pick word with one mouse-click.